scotthomas27/docs-tools/README.md

 ### 3. Writing Habit Tracker
 Opens a sidebar that acts as a remote entry form for a Google Sheet, allowing you to log your writing sessions without leaving Google Docs.
 *   **Connects to Your Sheet:** A one-time configuration links the tool to your specific tracking spreadsheet.
+*   **Persistent Form:** Remembers your data if you close the sidebar mid-session.
-*   **Manual Data Entry:** Provides a full form to manually enter session data like date, start/stop times, XP, activity type, and notes.
+*   **Manual Data Entry:** Provides a full form to manually enter session data, with "Now" buttons for easy time capture.
-*   **Smart Pre-filling:** Automatically fills in the current date and the document's title to speed up logging.
-*   **Formula Safe:** Surgically writes data to your sheet, preserving any existing formula columns.
+*   **Formula Safe:** Surgically writes data to the correct row in your sheet, preserving any existing formula columns.

+### 4. Word Highlighter
+Launches a sidebar that allows you to find and apply custom styling to a list of words or phrases throughout your document.
+*   **Custom Rules:** Create a list of words or phrases and assign a unique highlight color to each.
+*   **Advanced Styling:** Apply additional formatting like bold, italic, underline, and strikethrough.
+*   **Flexible Search:** Choose to match whole words only and whether to ignore case.
+*   **Scoped Application:** Highlight words in the entire document or only within your current text selection.
+*   **Save & Load:** Save your list of rules and settings per-document, so they're ready for your next session.

 ## Instructions for Installation

-This setup allows the script to run directly from within a specific Google Document, providing a persistent "Doc Tools" menu.
+This setup allows the script to run directly from within a specific Google Document, providing a persistent "Multitool" menu.

 ### **Step 1: Open Your Google Doc and Access Apps Script**